-Rugged and remote, northern Myanmar offers a fascinating mix of ethnic-minority peoples and the prospect of travel through some of the least-visited areas of the country.
+Rugged and remote, northern Myanmar offers the prospect of travel through some of the least-visited areas of the country.
 While much of this vast region remains off limits, two main routes are accessible.
 One climbs rapidly from Mandalay to the British-era summer capital of Pyin Oo Lwin and then continues across the rolling Shan Plateau to Lashio.
-The crisp evenings are a great relief from the heat of the plains, while hikes take visitors into timeless Palaung and Shan hill villages.
+The crisp evenings are a great relief from the heat of the plains, while hikes take visitors into Palaung and Shan hill villages.
 Another option is taking a ride along the mighty Ayeyarwady (Irrawaddy) River, stopping off at Katha, the setting of George Orwell’s Burmese Days.
-The lazy, meandering journey provides great opportunities for genuine interaction with the locals.

 Far beyond Myitkyina lie the rarely seen, snow-capped peaks of Myanmar's Himalayas, where trekking and white-water rafting are taking off around Putao.